windsor-circle/analytics-magento/Install.md

 ## Post Installation Steps

-After installing the extension, you may enter your key at
+After installing the extension, you may enter your Windsor Circle Site Analytics key at

     System -> Configuration -> Analytics